A Franco-Flemish double-manual harpsichord,

 Since it is stated in the catalogue entry above that one of the registers was in leather, it seems highly likely that it is the peau de buffle stop that is referred to here.
-It needs to be pointed out that the peau de buffle register guide had been removed (by Roberto de Regina in 1971?) when the instrument came to me for restoration.
+It needs to be pointed out that the peau de buffle register guide had been removed (by Roberto de Regina in 1971?) by 2002 when the instrument came to me for restoration.
 This meant further that the peau de buffle jacks were missing, the lower-manual peau de buffle upper register had been replaced with a blank rectangular bar of South American hardwood, and the original peau de buffle upper register guide had been re-used as one of the lower guides.
 But all of this seems irrelevant to the above description since it is totally unclear how the instrument could possibly have had 'two octave stops', since this would create problems of the height of the 8' jacks one of which would have had to have been lowered to pluck the octave strings at a lower level.
 From the surviving jacks and keyboards there is nothing to indicate that either the lower-manual or the upper-manual jacks had been reduced in height in order to operate on the low-level 4' strings.
 It is therefore very doubtful that this part of the description is accurate.

 The 'double acting harp stop' referred to here probably means that the width of the leathers on the harp-stop (usually called a buff-stop by modern organologists) battens were all of exactly the same width so that either of the two 8' registers could be 'harped' using this stop positioned either to the left or to the right (in historical instruments the harp stop operates only on the upper-manual short set of 8' strings).
 Is this unusual disposition also to be laid at the feet of Arnold Dolmetsch who seems to have altered it from the original system?
 At any rate, if there were two octave registers, which row of jacks plucked the second set of 8' strings?
 There is clearly some kind of error or misunderstanding in this description of the disposition of the instrument in the Sotheby's catalogue.